pulumi/foundational-training/module-05-stacks/slides.md

 - Align with team ownership and the org chart (Conway's Law)
 - Limit blast radius
-- Pulumi prevents concurrent stack updates
+- Pulumi Cloud automatically prevents concurrent stack updates
 - Things that change together should live together:

   If you see yourself consistently making changes in multiple repos (app or infra code) or multiple folders, then your code organization is probably not optimal.